Sophie de Goede: Rugby career

+In 2019 de Goede earned her first senior cap for Canada, a loss to the Black Ferns in the Women's Super Series.
 De Goede joined Saracens in the Premier 15s after moving to London in 2020.
+She had been previously scouted by then-new Saracens coach Alex Austerberry while both were at a U18 tour involving Canada and Red Roses development sides.
 In 2021, She was awarded Player of the Match after Saracens defeated Loughborough Lightning in the Premier 15s semi-final.